 Some quick helpful tips on hosting an improv night.

-Someone just asked me about hosting an improv night and if I had any tips, I thought the following might be helpful
+Someone just asked me about hosting an improv shows and if I had any tips, I thought the following might be helpful!

 Being yourself, but what self?

 Sometimes good hosting is as simple as being yourself.
 But which self?
 We are lots of different people so sometimes it’s best to pick one that works for you.
 Here’s some options: